Student Wellbeing Conference

 We welcome all students far and wide to join on us on this vibrant and animated day!

-The event is FREE and catered, so what are you waiting for?
+The event is FREE and catered.

 This conference brings you a unique opportunity for student collaboration, to share experiences and perspectives, and learn practical strategies that can be implemented in your own school.